canjs/can-compute/docs/compute.md

 @signature `compute(getterSetter[, context])`

-Create a compute that derives its value from maps and other [can-compute.computed]s.
-Uses [can-observation.prototype.start] to call the `getterSetter` and track observables.
+Create a compute that derives its value from other observables.
+Uses [can-observation] to call the `getterSetter` and track observables.

 ```js
 var age = compute(32);